Please apply directly to the University on-line at http://www.hud.ac.uk/postgraduate/howtoapply/

-If you have any questions please feel free to contact International Office, European Recruitment Officer for the University who will be happy to help.
+If you have any questions please feel free to contact the International Office who will be happy to help.

 You can make an application for a course at the University of Huddersfield free of charge.

-Once you have decided what course you want to apply for, you can apply in one of two ways, but we prefer on-line applications.
+Once you have decided what course you want to apply for, you can apply in one of two ways, but the quickest and easiest way to apply is on-line.

 1) Complete our On-line Application Form